 Don’t be fooled by the baseball fields and picnic pavilions.
 What feels like a suburban park quickly becomes a serene hike — one Ewald calls a “hidden gem” — when you access the five-mile trail network that crosses the cool, shaded creek in this Lancaster County nature preserve.
 It includes a short but steep climb to a lookout with great views of the Susquehanna River.
 Here‘s some more info on Kelly’s Run.

 Where: White Haven, PA

-On the out-and-back Boulder Field trail, about a seven-mile round trip, you’ll wind through the forest before reaching the 16-acre boulder field, a National Natural Landmark.
-Don’t hit the road the second you return to your car: Hawk Falls, a 25-foot waterfall, is just a ten-minute walk from the parking lot.
+On the out-and-back Boulder Field Trail, about a seven-mile round trip, you’ll wind through the forest before reaching the 16-acre boulder field, a national natural landmark.
+Don’t hit the road the second you return to your car: Hawk Falls, a 25-foot waterfall, is just a 10-minute walk from the parking lot.
 Score some more info on Hickory Run State Park here.

 Where: Delaware Water Gap, PA

 Mount Minsi flanks the Delaware River from the Pennsylvania side, offering excellent vistas of Mount Tammany in Jersey.
 This five-miler is steep and strenuous but doable, advises Ewald, if you’re in good shape and take it slow.
 There are two outlooks on the way up where you’ll get good views across the water gap.
 At the top, where you’ll find the remnants of an old fire tower, you’ll see Mount Tammany in all its glory, stripes of exposed rock and all.
 Pro tip: Follow the fire road, instead of the trail, back down for a quicker and easier-to-navigate descent.
 Learn more about Mount Minsi here.

 Where: Kempton, PA